Topics covered in this blog:

 With nearly 750,000 divorces in the United States annually, people should know how the Utah courts handle the division of assets in divorces.
 Deciding which spouse should take sole possession of which parts of the combined marital property can be a complicated and stressful process.
 Here is some helpful information about what to expect in the division of assets as part of a divorce in the state of Utah.

-How Are Assets Divided in a Divorce?
+Who Decides How to Divide Assets During a Divorce?

 The judge in a Utah court has considerable latitude in deciding what amounts to a fair division of assets in a divorce.
 If the parties can come to an agreement on how the marital property and debts should be divided, the judge can review their agreement and, if it is found to be fair, hand down an order making the asset division agreement enforceable.